 Tell us about your self, where did you grow up, what did you study and your journey to being a writer.

-I grew up across north and central India, because my father was in the IPS and got transferred frequently.
-Much of my childhood was spent in towns like Bhopal, Gwalior and Srinagar.
-When I was 13, my father got posted to Delhi, and I’ve lived here ever since.
+Madhulika Liddle: I grew up across north and central India.
+Because my father was in the IPS and got transferred frequently.
+Much of my childhood was spent in towns like Bhopal, Gwalior, and Srinagar.
+When I was 13, my father got posted to Delhi.
+And I’ve lived here ever since.

-Tell us about your relationship with the city of Delhi, specially Shahajahanabad.
+Tell us about your relationship with the city of Delhi, specially Shahjahanabad.

-I’ve lived in Delhi for almost 27 years now, but I’ll confess my knowledge of this city was pretty limited till about 1994.
-Around that time, Habitat World (where I was working) began organising heritage walks, and I began to discover the depth and scope of Delhi’s history.
+I’ve lived in Delhi for almost 27 years now.
+But I’ll confess my knowledge of this city was pretty limited till about 1994.
+Around that time, Habitat World (where I was working) began organizing heritage walks.
+And I began to discover the depth and scope of Delhi’s history.
 Over the years, my sister Swapna (who is a historian) has helped, with her enthusiasm, in getting me much better acquainted with Delhi.
-I’ve been on dozens of walks with her through some of Delhi’s lesser-known monuments and neighbourhoods.
-I find Shahjahanabad fascinating, because it holds within it not just remnants of the city Shahjahan built, but also the cultural and architectural heritage of later years – the later Mughals, for instance, as well as colonial Delhi.
+I’ve been on dozens of walks with her through some of Delhi’s lesser-known monuments and neighborhoods.
+I find Shahjahanabad fascinating because it holds within it not just remnants of the city Shahjahan built, but also the cultural and architectural heritage of later years – the later Mughals, for instance, as well as colonial Delhi.

-A. An interesting question, and my answer is yes, because I’d love to experience, for myself, life in that era.
-But, since life in Mughal India was tough for the common people, I’d like to go back as someone fairly wealthy – not royalty or too high up in the aristocracy, because I wouldn’t want to be a possible victim of power politics.
-And not as a woman, because the idea of being mostly confined to themahal sara (the women’s quarters) throughout one’s life doesn’t appeal to me.
+An interesting question.
+My answer is yes because I’d love to experience, for myself, living in that era.
+But, since life in Mughal India was tough for the common people, I’d like to go back as someone fairly wealthy – not royalty or too high up in the aristocracy.
+Because I wouldn’t want to be a possible victim of power politics.
+And not as a woman, because the idea of being mostly confined to the Mahal Sara (the women’s quarters) throughout one’s life doesn’t appeal to me.
 Muzaffar Jang, perhaps?
 That’s whom I’d like to be.

 How did you come to define your genre historical crime fiction – a genre that is more or less non-existent in India?

-I was introduced to historical detective fiction through Robert van Gulik’s book The Chinese Maze Murders (featuring the medieval Chinese magistrate, Judge Dee), when I was a teenager.
+I was introduced to historical detective fiction through Robert van Gulik’s book The Chinese Maze Murders (featuring the medieval Chinese magistrate, Judge Dee) when I was a teenager.
 I was so fascinated by the combination of mystery and history that I later began reading more historical detective fiction.
-I realised that this was a distinct subgenre of crime fiction, and there was an impressive array of detectives, across time and space – a Welsh monk, an Irish nun, a Czarist statesman, an ancient Egyptian bureaucrat, Roman investigators… but no Indians.
+And I realized that this was a distinct subgenre of crime fiction.
+And there was an impressive array of detectives, across time and space.
+A Welsh monk, an Irish nun, a Czarist statesman, an ancient Egyptian bureaucrat, Roman investigators… but no Indians.
 That’s why I decided it was time to invent an Indian historical detective.

-How do you re-create the Delhi of 17-18th CE so vividly through your writing.
-Did you read Golestan before you wove a story around it?
+How do you re-create the Delhi of 17-18th CE so vividly through your writing?
+Did you read Golestan before you wove a story around it Madhulika Liddle?

 It takes a lot of research to get the details right.
-I read a lot of books on Mughal India (especially during Shahjahan’s reign), and even books on specialised fields – clothing, gardens, food, society, and so on.
+I read a lot of books on Mughal India (especially during Shahjahan’s reign).
+And even books on specialized fields – clothing, gardens, food, society, and so on.
 I also often visit many of the existing Shahjahan-era buildings in Delhi.
-Another thing that helps me is to look at the paintings of that period: for instance, the Mughal miniatures of Shahjahan’s reign don’t just celebrate court life, but also depict other subjects.
+Another thing that helps me is to look at the paintings of that period.
+For instance, the Mughal miniatures of Shahjahan’s reign don’t just celebrate court life, but also depict other subjects.
 I find them useful in understanding, visually, how different life was back then.

 And yes, I did read Golestan before deciding to use it as the basis for a story.

-Did you study the language of the era, as I notice you never let the modern language come in way of your descriptions and you very effectively use a non-native language to convey the local ethos.
+Did you study the language of the era?
+I notice you never let the modern language come in way of your descriptions.
+And you very effectively use a non-native language to convey the local ethos?

-While I am fairly conversant with Urdu (which was one of the main languages in Delhi during the era), I don’t claim to be fluent in it – and I certainly don’t know Persian, which was the ‘link language’, or the official court language at the time.
-I make a conscious effort to ensure that I when I write, I steer clear of language that would be relatively ‘modern’.
-I also try to bring in some Persian/Urdu words here and there to lend a flavour of the period my characters lived in.
+While I am fairly conversant with Urdu (which was one of the main languages in Delhi during the era), I don’t claim to be fluent in it.
+And I certainly don’t know Persian.
+Which was the ‘link language’, or the official court language at the time?
+I make a conscious effort to ensure that I when I write, I steer clear of language that would be relatively modern.
+I also try to bring in some Persian/Urdu words here and there to lend a flavor of the period my characters lived in.

 I referred to a number of books by various authors to do the research for both my books.
 Among my main sources are books and articles by Bamber Gascoigne, Annemarie Schimmel, Ebba Koch, Abraham Eraly, H K Kaul, Soma Mukherjee, and C M Villiers-Stuart.
 Except for Gascoigne’s The Great Moghuls (which is largely a political history of the dynasty’s first six rulers), the books by the other authors focus on cultural and social aspects of life in Mughal times.
 For example, Annemarie Schimmel’s The Empire of the Great Mughals has wonderful details about court life, literature, festivals, and so on.
 These details – not the political, but the everyday life of the people of that age – are what help build the atmosphere while setting a tale in the 17th century.

 How was Muzaffar Jang born?
-How did you carve out that character and is he going to be the central character in your future works?
+How did you carve out that character?
+Madhulika Liddle, Is he going to be the central character in your future works?

-(a) Shahjahan’s reign fascinates me, both from a cultural as well as a political point of view
+- Shahjahan’s reign fascinates me, both from a cultural as well as a political point of view.

-(b) There’s a lot of material easily available on Mughal India, so researching that period wouldn’t be difficult
+- There’s a lot of material easily available on Mughal India.
+So researching that period wouldn’t be difficult.

-(c) The city I am most familiar with is Delhi, and Shahjahanabad – the Delhi that Shahjahan built – was for me the easiest place to set my stories in.
+- The city I am most familiar with is Delhi and Shahjahanabad.
+The Delhi that Shahjahan built – was for me the easiest place to set my stories in.

-I gave Muzaffar Jang some of my own characteristics (a love for reading and coffee, for example), and decided to make him a more ‘modern’ character – as far as his outlook on life is concerned – than would have been usual in the 17th century, because I wanted him to appeal to a 21st century reader.
-So Muzaffar is a maverick, a man who makes friends outside his ranks; and a man who isn’t fashionable and power-hungry (unlike much of Mughal nobility, back then).
+I gave Muzaffar Jang some of my own characteristics (a love for reading and coffee, for example).
+And decided to make him a more ‘modern’ character – as far as his outlook on life is concerned.
+That would have been usual in the 17th century because I wanted him to appeal to a 21st century reader.
+So Muzaffar is a maverick, a man who makes friends outside his ranks.
+And a man who isn’t fashionable and power-hungry (unlike much of Mughal nobility, back then).

 What would you like to tell the young aspiring writers who aspire to write with history as a backdrop?

-I am a voracious reader, and read a very wide range of books.
-A lot of these tend to be historical detective fiction – in particular, the books of Ellis Peters, Peter Tremayne, Steven Saylor, Lindsay Davis, Robert van Gulik, and PC Doherty.
+I am a voracious reader.
+And read a very wide range of books.
+A lot of these tend to be historical detective fiction.
+In particular, the books of Ellis Peters, Peter Tremayne, Steven Saylor, Lindsay Davis, Robert van Gulik, and PC Doherty.
 Among the other fiction writers whose work I enjoy are Agatha Christie, PG Wodehouse, Arthur Conan Doyle (and not just his Holmes stories), Georgette Heyer, Jeffrey Archer, Roald Dahl, Saki, Ruskin Bond, R K Narayan, and Alexander McCall-Smith.
-When it comes to non-fiction, I love reading travel writing (Bill Bryson and Peter Mayle are my favourites) as well as writings on history – for example, books like Roy Moxham’s The Great Hedge of India, or Raymond Sokolov’s Why We Eat What We Eat.
+When it comes to non-fiction, I love reading travel writing (Bill Bryson and Peter Mayle are my favorites).
+As well as writings on history – for example, books like Roy Moxham’s The Great Hedge of India, or Raymond Sokolov’s Why We Eat What We Eat.

-Right now, I’m working on a set of short stories which will form the fourth book of the Muzaffar Jang series.
-I’m also expecting my publishers to send me the edited manuscripts of two other books – the third Muzaffar Jang book, and a collection of contemporary black humour short stories – in the near future, so I’m gearing up to finish those as well.https://www.anureviews.com/madhulika-liddle-on-delhi-and-her-works/https://www.anureviews.com/wp-content/uploads/2012/08/MadhulikaLiddle.jpghttps://www.anureviews.com/wp-content/uploads/2012/08/MadhulikaLiddle-150x150.jpgAuthor SpeakI love Madhulika's writings that brings alive the Medieval Delhi or Shahajahanabad.
-Here she gets candid about her growing up, her journey as a writer and her future plans: Tell us about your self, where did you grow up, what did you study and your journey to being a writer.
-I...Anuradha GoyalAnuradha Goyal[email protected]AdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
+Madhulika Liddle: Right now, I’m working on a set of short stories.
+Which will form the fourth book of the Muzaffar Jang series?
+I’m also expecting my publishers to send me the edited manuscripts of two other books.
+The third Muzaffar Jang book, and a collection of contemporary black humor short stories – in the near future, so I’m gearing up to finish those as well.https://www.anureviews.com/madhulika-liddle-on-delhi-and-her-works/https://www.anureviews.com/wp-content/uploads/2012/08/MadhulikaLiddle.jpghttps://www.anureviews.com/wp-content/uploads/2012/08/MadhulikaLiddle-150x150.jpgAuthor SpeakAuthor InterviewI love Madhulika Liddle's writings that brings alive the Medieval Delhi or Shahjahanabad.
+Her books reviewed on my blog are The Eighth Guest and Other Muzaffar Jang and The Englishman's Cameo.
+Here she gets candid about her growing up, her journey as a writer and her future plans: Madhulika Liddle...Anuradha GoyalAnuradha Goyal[email protected]AdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
 AnuReviews - her book reviews blog finds a place in Limca Book of Records for being India's biggest book reviews blog.
 Know More ...Anu Reviews